 is 1-subhomogeneous, $\alpha f_\theta(X)$ is a positive translation vector, and $\tanh(\cdot)+1.2$ is $0.99$-storngly subhomogeneous.
 Thus, $\tanh \big( (1-\alpha) \tilde{A} \tilde Z +\alpha f_\theta(X) \big) + 1.2$, due to \Cref{lemma:subhom_composition}, has a subhomogeneity degree of $0.99$, since is differentiable with an entrywise positive Jacobian, the following iteration converge

-We test also this architecture on the same dataset used in \Cref{sec:graph_deq} comparing it with APPNP and APPNP $\mathrm{ShiftedTanh}$.
+We test also this architecture on the same dataset used in \Cref{sec:graph_deq} comparing it with APPNP and the subhomogenoeus version of APPNP.
 Moreover, we tune the $\alpha$ parameter making a grid search on the value $[0.05,0.1,0.3,0.5,0.7,0.9]$.
 To tune $\alpha$ we fixed the test set as half of the unknown labels, and we trained the models by varying $\alpha$.
 For each model, we select the optimal $\alpha$ by choosing the one that achieved the highest accuracy on the validation set, the validation set is the half remaining part of the unknown labels.
-Subsequently, We trained the model five times using the optimal $\alpha$, altering the training set by sampling from all observations in the dataset that were not part of the initially fixed test set.
-After each training session, We measured the accuracy of the test set and reported the mean and standard deviation.
-The results are reported in the table \ref{tab:reuslt_appnp_appendix}, where \eqref{eq:appnp_tanh2} is APPPNP (ShiftedTanh) $2$ and \eqref{eq:appnp_tanh1} is APPPNP (Normalized Tanh).
+Subsequently, we trained the model five times using the optimal $\alpha$, altering the training set by sampling from all observations in the dataset that were not part of the initially fixed test set.
+After each training session, we measured the accuracy of the test set and reported the mean and standard deviation.
+The results are reported in the table \ref{tab:reuslt_appnp_appendix}, where \ref{eq:appnp_tanh2} is APPPNP (Normalized Tanh) $2$ and \ref{eq:appnp_tanh1} is APPPNP (Normalized Tanh).
 We tested the analogous architectures for the version without the normalization layer.